Lionel Taylor: Legacy and honors

+Taylor (pictured in 1965) is currently the last receiver in football history to lead a league five times for receptions.

 In 2024, Taylor was among three people to receive the Professional Football Hall of Fame's Award of Excellence for their work as an assistant coach, along with Monte Kiffin and Bill McPherson.
 During his playing and coaching career, he mentored hundreds of players and coaches, and was highly respected for his qualities as a person and teacher.

 In Denver Broncos history, Taylor is third all-time with 71.6 receiving yards per game, fourth all-time in receptions (543) and receiving yards (6,872), and fifth all-time in receiving touchdowns (44) (through the 2024 season).
 Taylor was the Broncos' team MVP in 1963, 1964 and 1965, and received the Third Down Trophy after each of those seasons.
 He was an AFL All-Star in 1961, 1962 and 1965.
 An original Bronco, Taylor was part of the team's inaugural Ring of Fame class in 1984, with Goose Gonsoulin, Floyd Little and Rich Jackson.
 Along with Lance Alworth, Charlie Hennigan and Sid Blanks, he shares the American Football League record for most receptions in one game with 13, doing so against the Oakland Raiders on November 29, 1964.

-He had four seasons with over 1,000 yards receiving, and averaged 84.7 catches per year from 1960 to 1965, then the highest six-year total in professional football history.
-As of 2017, his 102.9 yards per game in 1960 remains a Broncos franchise record.
+He had four 1,000-yard seasons and averaged 84.7 catches per year from 1960 to 1965.
+As of 2026, his 102.9 receiving yards per game in 1960 remains a Broncos franchise record.

 In the time he played (1960–1968), the leading receiver in the AFL outmatched the leading receiver in the NFL each time except 1968.
 Taylor was the first receiver to have caught more than 90 passes in a single season, and he was also the first to do it twice.
 No receiver would lead the league in receptions over 90 in two separate seasons until Sterling Sharpe did so in 16-game seasons (1989, 1992, 1993).
 If considering both AFL and NFL history, the only player to lead one of those leagues in receiving more seasons than Taylor’s five, is legendary Green Bay Packers’ receiver Don Hutson, with eight.